apache/spark/python/docs/source/user_guide/sql/creating_dataframes.rst

     |  Bob|  5|
     +-----+---+

-Use DDL-formatted string schema to create a DataFrame.
+Use DDL-formatted string schema to create a :class:`DataFrame`.

 .. code-block:: python